 Then we’ll carry on down the road to Espalion, the charming village which is a stop on the road to Compostelle, the 1000 year old pilgrimage to Spain.
 Espalion is situated on the Lot river and boasts an 11th century bridge.
 Here’ll we’ll have a simple homemade lunch.

 Then we’ll head down to Bozouls, a geological site similar to a mini-Grand Canyon.
-We’ll have time this afternoon for a nature hike from the bottom of the canyon up to the top via a floral covered footpath frequented by donkeys and llama.
 This is where my sister has had a home for the past 30 years.
-We’ll open her 350 year old stone house and enjoy a homemade meal here taking our aperitifs while listening to the rushing river as we sit at the former grist-mill outside.
+If she’s home we’ll open her 350 year old stone house and enjoy a homemade meal here taking our aperitifs while listening to the rushing river as we sit at the former grist-mill outside.
+As a backup we’ll have dinner with another one of her many friends in the area at their French abode.

 Today we’ll make our pilgrimage to Lagouile, the area and town famous for its beef and its handmade knives.